Download (game show)

 Download is an Australian children's game show which aired on the Nine Network from 2000 until 2002.
-Scott McRae hosted the show in 2000-2001; he was replaced by Nathan Lloyd in 2001-2002, while Emily Jade O'Keefe hosted the final season of the show (which aired in mid-2002).
-The co-host for the final season was Miss Bytes (shown on TV in the studio).
+Scott McRae hosted the first two seasons of the show in 2000–2001; he was replaced by Nathan Lloyd for the third season in 2001–2002, while Emily Jade O'Keefe hosted the fourth season of the show (which aired in mid-2002).
+The co-host for the fourth season was Miss Bytes (shown on TV in the studio).

 Format

 Four contestants competed in a tournament format, which consists of a series of word puzzles.

 First two rounds (Small Screen Game)

 At the beginning of each round, two contestants were introduced.
 The winner of the coin toss prior to the beginning of the round got to choose a category; the categories used for this round were as follows: Screen Dreams, Planet Earth, Sounds, True Blue, Techno, and Sweating It Out.
 The first letter in the word puzzle was automatically given.
 In order for a letter to be downloaded, a contestant had to answer a trivia question related to the category (the answer always contained the letter that was in the puzzle).
 The first contestant to buzz in with the correct answer earned 1 point and had that letter automatically placed into the correct position in the puzzle.
 Solving the puzzle earned the contestant an additional 4 points and eliminated the category from further play.
 Giving an incorrect answer to the trivia question or solving the puzzle incorrectly yielded no points.
 The first contestant to score 10 or more points (or the contestant in the lead when time was called, whichever came first) advanced to the third round, while the other contestant left the game with consolation prizes.
 This round was played twice throughout the game.